Manila City Council: Seat

-The council sits at the Manila City Hall.
-Starting in 2012, its session hall is powered via solar panels, which were made in Taiwan.
+The Danilo B. Lacuna Sr. Hall inside the Manila City Hall is the session hall of the city council.
+It is named after Danilo Lacuna, the longest-serving vice mayor of Manila.
+Since 2012, it is powered via solar panels, which were made in Taiwan.
 In its inauguration, Vice Mayor Isko Moreno remarked that "The City of Manila will be the first to use this kind of technology here in the Philippines."

 The Spanish-era cabildo met at the Ayuntamiento de Manila, also known as the Casas Consistoriales, in Intramuros.